wihlarkop/my-api-with-django/README.md

 ## Description

 ~~~~
-This API build with django for portfolio
+This API collection build with django.
-and have a few apps inside the project.
 ~~~~